 Ornithophobia is the fear of birds.
-It’s an obsessive and insurmountable fear that an individual experiences at just the sight of birds.
-And the direct tactile contact with these animals is the most significant cause of stress for an ornithphobic.
+It’s an obsessive and insurmountable fear that an individual experiences at just the sight of birds with any actual contact likely to cause high levels of stress and panic.

-At first glance, Ornithophobia may seem like a “funny” disorder that does not cause much concern to those who suffer from it.
-When you think about it a fear of birds can prove really difficult to live with.
+When you think about it a fear of birds to these extremes can prove really difficult to live with.
 Birds are everywhere and completely unpredictable, often appearing out of nowhere.
 They are in the countryside, parks, towns and cities.
 Birds often feature on TV, in films and in commercials.
 They are completely impossible to avoid.

 Unfortunately, scientists do not have an answer to the question of what exactly causes the fear of birds which is also known as bird phobia.
 Fears can develop at any age.
 However, most often, they develop during childhood.

 The most credible theories that explain bird phobia are as follows:

 Experts have determined that any the following symptoms of Ornithophobia can be associated with the condition: